matrix-org/matrix-hookshot/docs/dev/setup.md

 Follow the [local install process](https://matrix-org.github.io/matrix-hookshot/latest/setup.html#local-installation), and the [configuration guide](https://matrix-org.github.io/matrix-hookshot/latest/setup.html#configuration).

-Once that's done, make changes at will and simply run `yarn build` and then `yarn start` to run your new changes.
+Once that's done, make changes at will and simply run `pnpm run build` and then `pnpm start` to run your new changes.

 Keep in mind that the widgets feature does federated lookups, which do not work well over HTTP / `localhost`.
 To get around this, include the follwing in your config file: